zeekus/textfiles/pschism_build_document_with_spack.md

     /modeling/spack/etc/spack/compilers.yaml
 ```

-- edit the compiler.yaml for consistency.
+- Rename intel@2021.6.0 to intel@2022.1.0 in the compiler.yaml for consistency.
 *Snafu - change the spec in compiler.yaml from 'spec: intel@2021.6.0' to 'spec: intel@2022.1.0' to match up with NOAA documenation.
 We use a source.*

 ```